ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A consumer of a released software wants to:

-* understand if a particular provider is actually the original authorized producer or an alternative party
+* understand if a particular provider is a trusted originating producer or an alternative party
 * know if and how the source, or resulting binary, of a promoted software component differs from the original software component
 * check the provenance and history of a software component's source back to its origin
 * assess whether to trust a component or product based on a downloaded package location and source supplier